AshishB2000/Reddit_Datapipeline/README.md

 - [Running the Code With Docker](#running-the-code-with-docker)

 ## System Architecture
-1.Exreacting data from Reddit using API
+-Exreacting data from Reddit using API
-2.Using Apache Airflow as Orchestrater the ETL process.
+-Using Apache Airflow as Orchestrater the ETL process.
-3.Using PostgreSQL as Temporary storage and metadata management.
+-Using PostgreSQL as Temporary storage and metadata management.
-3.AWS S3 Bucket for storing data.
+-AWS S3 Bucket for storing data.
-4.Snowflake for data transformation and Data warehousing.
+-Snowflake for data transformation and Data warehousing.